 F-value has a 0.01% probability of occurring.
 Model terms that have a value of prob > F less than 0.0500 are considered significant.
-A, B, A, B and B are the model significant terms in this example.
+A, B, A3, B3 and B4 are the model significant terms in this example.
 Insignificant model terms are indicated by values greater than 0.1000.
 Since the difference is smaller than 0.2, pred.
 R-squared of 0.9506 is in reasonable agreement with adj.
 R-squared of 0.9756.
 These values are quite close to unity, indicating that the model was well-fit [74].
 The signal-to-noise ratio is measured using adeq. precision.
-A signal-to-noise ratio of 27.497, indicating that the signal was strong, and that this model may be utilized to navigate the design space effectively.
+A signal-to-noise ratio of more than 4 is always preferable.
+The research yielded a signal-to-noise ratio of 27.497, indicating that the signal was strong, and that this model may be utilized to navigate the design space effectively.